-This cheese is an indulgent choice for topping off the rustic, wholesome mixture of roasted colorful vegetables and meaty portobello mushroom caps.
+Any soft melting cheese would be an indulgent choice for topping off the rustic, wholesome mixture of roasted colorful vegetables and meaty portobello mushroom caps.

-After about 20 minutes, sprinkle the cheese over the mushrooms to create a creamy blanket of yum.
+After 20 minutes, sprinkle cheese over the mushrooms to create a creamy blanket.

 The buttery notes of the cheese are mild and aromatic, with that slightly nutty taste you always look for in a softer-textured cheese.

-It also melts beautifully, and who doesn’t love warm, oozy cheese?!
+Mozzarella will also melt beautifully, and who doesn’t love warm, oozy cheese?!

 Serve it warm as a starter or appetizer or make it the star of a hearty, meatless main dish on a cozy dinner-at-home night.